 Province Apothecary Serum.
 I put this on my face morning and night.
 I mix it with Consonant Skincare's HydrExtreme (below) and I don't even need moisturizer – it's incredibly hydrating as is!
 You can find it on Amazon here.

 Consonant Skincare HydrExtreme.
-This isn't in my video only because I've run out and I need to buy some more, but this is another SUPER hydrating product I use year round and it only has 2 ingredients!
-You can get 10% off over here with my coupon code "JOY".
+This isn't in my video only because I've run out and I need to buy some more, but this is another SUPER hydrating product I use year-round and it only has 2 ingredients!
+You can get 10% off over here with my coupon code "JOY" since it is Joyous Health Approved!
 This is the other product I shared in the video that I use when I run out of Hydrextreme.

 Consonant Skincare Tinted Perfect Skin Sunscreen.
 For those of you who don't want to wear foundation and just want some coverage to even out your skin tone and protect your skin from the damaging effects of the sun, this product is the best!
 I use this from June to October.
-You can use my code "JOY" to get 10% off.
+Since this product is also Joyous Health Approved, you can use my code "JOY" to get 10% off.
 As of right now, they only have one tint which works for fair-skinned people like me.

 W3LL People Narcissist Stick Foundation.
 I use this like a concealer, for when I have red spots or blemishes.
 It has a lovely smooth texture and I would put this underneath Marie-Natie Pressed Foundation Powder (more information below).
 You can find the Stick Foundation on Amazon.
 Note, the packaging has changed from what I share in my video.
 I've had this for at least 3 years and it's still going!